-The Appeals Process in Arizona
+The Appeals Process in Phoenix

 Just because you lost your trial, doesn’t mean your case is necessarily over.
-If you have been found guilty of a misdemeanor or felony crime in Arizona, you have the legal right to appeal the court’s ruling.
+If you have been found guilty of a misdemeanor or felony crime in Phoenix, you have the legal right to appeal the court’s ruling.
 The objective of an appeal is for the defendant, also known as the appellee, to convince the court presiding over the appeal that some procedural error occurred, or that some authoritative party failed to act in a constitutional fashion in some way during the initial trial.

 - Appealing a guilty verdict does not involve getting a new trial per se, but rather having a review of the trial that led to your conviction

 Appealing a guilty verdict is your constitutional right, and in some cases like a 1st degree murder conviction, can mean the difference between life and death.
-Therefore, if you find yourself needing to appeal a guilty verdict you feel was unjustly handed down to you by a court in Arizona, you should immediately seek out a reputable, experienced defense attorney who focuses on appeals for all types of misdemeanor and felony convictions.
+Therefore, if you find yourself needing to appeal a guilty verdict you feel was unjustly handed down to you by a court in Phoenix, you should immediately seek out a reputable, experienced defense attorney who focuses on appeals for all types of misdemeanor and felony convictions.

 The Different Appellate Courts for Different Convictions

 In Phoenix, the appellate court system (which just means the courts that hear appeals), is divided into two categories:

 - The Superior Court handles misdemeanor appellate cases.

 - The Court of Appeals handles felony appellate cases.